 Joe Dever’s Lone Wolf Complete

 One of my absolute childhood favourites, the late Joe Dever’s Lone Wolf Saga of the Order of the Kai was always a go-to whenever I discovered a new library.
+The deeper than usual character creation they offered, paired with Gary Chalk’s iconic artwork always set them apart as a more evolved early take on the classic FF formula and I became duly enamoured.
 Obviously I wasn’t alone as there are numerous adaptions of his work on the Play store, ranging from labour of love style free basic adaptions of the books all the way up to the deluxe graphically intensive ‘Lone Wolf Complete’ (‘complete’ with a hefty price tag of twenty bucks).
-For the sake of journalistic variety I opted for the latter and discovered the point that the reinvention of a game book transcends its origins as a book to become, for better or worse, an actual game.
+For the sake of journalistic variety I opted for the latter and discovered the point that the reinvention of a game book transcends their origins as a book to become, for better or worse, an actual video game.

 Cost: $19.99 Authenticity: Fair Innovation: Distracting Cheating: Nope Giaks: Plentiful